 - Try to use Fedhas' abilities creatively to prepare traps for enemies to blunder into.
-Creating a large oklob plant farm just outside of a branch end will allow you to lure powerful enemies to an acidic doom (bear in mind that as piety is plentiful and fruit is not, it's cheaper to use Rain to generate plants than Growth).
+Creating a large oklob plant farm just outside of a branch end will allow you to lure powerful enemies to an acidic doom (bear in mind that as piety is plentiful and rations are not, it's cheaper to use Rain to generate plants than Growth).
 You can use a combination of Rain and Sunlight to create single tile pathways with deep water on both sides; confuse enemies halfway across to drown them with ease.
 You can even use Sunlight afterwards to dry up the water and claim the loot and corpses.
 Generated water tiles can also be used to create interesting cloud effects; cast Bolt of Cold on enemies in a watery hallway to fill it with freezing clouds, dealing extra cold damage each turn, or Bolt of Fire/Conjure Flame to generate billowing clouds of line of sight-blocking steam.

 - Bear in mind that Rain can also be used to permanently seal off areas you don't want monsters getting out of.
 A couple uses can block off a dangerous vault, for instance, or keep overly dangerous uniques trapped in a section of the floor you're willing to abandon.
 Of course, this won't stop monsters that can fly or swim.

 - Apart from Sunlight's obvious uses (increasing your accuracy against nimble enemies and drying up deep water), bear in mind that it can also reveal invisible monsters, and that stranding aquatic opponents on dry land is an effective way to defeat them from a safe range (though they may manage to flop back into water if any is nearby).

 - The Reproduction ability can be devastating if used correctly, but requires caution.
 Spore explosions automatically confuse anything that is of natural holiness and which lacks magic immunity, regardless of poison or magic resistance.
 This includes you, so never cast it at nearby corpses.
 Ranged fighters can "create" a single corpse in a group of enemies, then use Reproduction to hit the group several times over.

 - Giant spores won't follow your orders.
 Don't waste turns.